-To audition for Visual Arts and Design, you’ll be asked to upload an Audition Portfolio before the application deadline.
+To audition for Visual Arts and Design, you’ll be asked to upload an Audition Portfolio before the application deadline on January 31.
 We highly suggest students attend the Audition Workshop in November to help prepare for your audition submission.
 Students will also be asked to come in-person for auditions.

 Our Visual Arts and Design program is a Perkins Chapter 74 program, which means we are required to follow the admissions guidelines for Visual Arts and Design set by the state of Massachusetts.
 We will give a composite score based on five areas: